 Steroid hormones, such as progesterone, have four cyclic hydrocarbons.
 Each hydrocarbon is an amalgamation of hydrogen and carbon and is hydrophobic, repelled by water.

-Moreover, the structure of progesterone consists of ketone and oxygenated functional groups as well as two methyl branches.
+Moreover, progesterone consists of ketone and oxygenated functional groups as well as two methyl branches.

 Non-steroidal Hormones - Synthetic or Derived from Plants

-Also, recall that non-steroid hormones need an enzyme or other method of transport to relay information to the interior of a cell, subsequently causing a reaction.
+Non-steroid hormones need a transporter – such as an enzyme – to relay information to the cell's interior, subsequently causing a reaction.
 Depending on how the hormones are created, some synthetic steroids can be weaker or stronger than natural steroids whose receptors they activate.

 In regards to progesterone hormones, there are a couple main types of non-steroid, synthetically-produced progesterone, those for birth control and HRT.